mbromberek/ProcessWorkout/README.md

 ### Setup Environment

-Had to run the install certificates in the install directory for Pything to get the HTTPS connections to DarkSkies work
+Had to run the install certificates in the install directory for Python to get the HTTPS connections to DarkSkies work
 ```
 cd /Applications/Python\ 3.8/
 ./Install\ Certificates.command